RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	denial	of	service	(DoS)	does	not	actually involve	the	compromise	of	a	system	or	application,	but	is	rather focused	on	availability.
 Many	different	approaches	are	available	for preventing	or	minimizing	the	impact	of	DoS	attacks	against	a	system.

-### Question # 9 - You	have	been	tasked	by	management	to	run	security	tests	against	an application	using	the	same	toolsets	and	methodologies	that	a	legitimate attacker	would	use,	including	actually	attempting	to	leverage	successful exploits.
+### [tricky] Question # 9 - You	have	been	tasked	by	management	to	run	security	tests	against	an application	using	the	same	tool sets	and	methodologies	that	a	legitimate attacker	would	use,	including	actually	attempting	to	leverage	successful exploits.
 Which	type	of	testing	would	this	entail?
 A.	Dynamic	application	security	testing
 B.	Penetration	testing
 C.	Simulation	testing